 Practical Advice for Going Through the DWI Process

 The best thing that you can do now is to look for the silver lining.
 This is a great opportunity for you to take positive measures to ensure that you will never get in this situation again.
 We can help point you in the right directions.
 We will always be here to help whenever you need.
-But, we hope that future contact
+But we hope that future contact

 In the twenty-four years that I have been a DWI Attorney, I find the greatest reward is seeing people rediscover themselves after the DWI Process.
-Whether this comes from a Not Guilty or a reduced charge, or changed habits as a result of a wakeup call, seeing someone go from one of the lowest points of their lives to hope is the best aspect of what The Coffey Firm does.
+Whether this comes from a Not Guilty or a reduced charge, or changed habits as a result of a wake-up call, seeing someone go from one of the lowest points of their lives to hope is the best aspect of what The Coffey Firm does.
 Remember, tough times make us better people.
 As Robert Schuller said, “Tough times never last, but tough people do.”